okebinda/base.api.python/README.md

 `deploy` logs into the production server, downloads the package from the storage bucket, installs it in a new directory and promotes the new packages using a blue-green deployment.

-Details can be found at the top of each script in the `/deploy` diretory.
+Details can be found at the top of each script in the `/deploy` directory.

 Options for [API NAME] are: `public` or `admin`.